dai-shi/react-hooks-async/README.md

 ## Limitations

-Due to the nature of React Hooks API, creating async tasks dynamically is not possible.
+- Due to the nature of React Hooks API, creating async tasks dynamically is not possible.
 For example, we cannot create arbitrary numbers of async tasks at runtime.
   For such a complex use case, we would use other solutions including upcoming react-cache and Suspense.
+- Some hooks require `deps` like `useEffect`, but eslint-plugin-react-hooks can't detect them for the exhaustive-deps rule.
+  Developers need to pay attention without the exhaustive-deps rule.

 ## Blogs